NLN Nursing Education Research Grants Guidelines

 The NLN Nursing Education Research Grants review process is used.
 All proposals are submitted for blind review by carefully selected experts in nursing education research.
 The submitted Blind Review File is the file that is reviewed by these experts.
 Grant recipients are selected through a peer review process using the NLN Proposal Review Rubric (PDF).

-NLN members who are interested in volunteering as a grant reviewer for the 2023 cycle, please complete an application form.
+NLN members who are interested in volunteering as a grant reviewer for the 2024 cycle, please complete interest form.

 NLN's appointed RESEARCH REVIEW PANEL meets each spring to select NLN's research grant and award recipients who are recognized annually at the NLN Education Summit.